gfghmritm/Wev-Dev-Session---Resources-25-April-2021/README.md

-# Web development roadmap & trends 2021
+# Web development Resources
-Collection of useful video courses and list of resources which helped me to create roadmap.
+Here is the link of resoureces which would help you to ease your web dev learning journey.

 ### Video tutorials: